 You, and your employer's administration, may be assisted before the Ombudsman by any person of your choice.

 The mandatory mediation procedure ends with a negotiated agreement or disagreement.

 If agreement is reached, the administration may withdraw the contested decision or take a new, more favorable decision.

 If the discussions do not result in an agreement, you can challenge the decision before the administrative judge.

 - Code of Administrative Justice: Articles L213-11 to L213-14

-- Act No. 84-53 of 26 January 1984 on statutory provisions relating to the territorial civil service: Article 25(2)
+- Act No. 84-53 of 26 January 1984 laying down statutory provisions relating to the territorial civil service: article 25-2

-- Code of Administrative Justice: items R213-10 to R213-13
+- Code of Administrative Justice: Articles R213-10 to R213-13

-- Decree No. 2022-433 of 25 March 2022 on the compulsory prior mediation procedure applicable to certain civil service disputes and social disputes
+- Decree No. 2022-433 of 25 March 2022 on the compulsory prior mediation procedure applicable to certain civil service disputes and certain social disputes